junebloom/scrawlgraph/README.md

     d: [0, 8],
     e: [4, 4],
   },
+  paths: {
-  links: {
+    f: {
       // A village.
-    f: {
-      type: "shape",
-      vertices: ["a", "b", "c", "d"],
       data: { name: "village" },
+      vertices: ["a", "b", "c", "d", "a"],
     },
+    g: {
       // A basket in the middle of the village.
-    g: {
-      type: "point",
-      vertex: "e",
       data: { name: "basket" },
+      vertices: ["e"],
     },
+  },
+  children: {
+    h: {
       // An apple inside the basket.
-    h: {
-      type: "child",
+      data: { name: "apple" },
       parent: "g",
-      data: { name: "apple" },
     },
   },
 };